 A restaurant with multiple locations throughout NYC, Tacombi is a perfect destination for Mexican tacos and beers, plus vegetarian options.
-This Mexico City-style restaurant is also perfect for groups so long as you reserve ahead of time.
+This Mexico City-style restaurant also is perfect for groups so long as you reserve ahead of time.

 Best for Middle Eastern Cuisine: Qanoon Restaurant

 Does Palestinian cheesecake or knafeh sound good to you?
 Of course it does.
-Your tastebuds will go on a Palestine-inspired journey with traditional dishes such as Kofta (meatballs baked with cauliflower, onions, tomatoes, and tahini sauce).
+Your taste buds will go on a Palestine-inspired journey with traditional dishes such as Kofta (meatballs baked with cauliflower, onions, tomatoes, and tahini sauce).

 Best for Entertainment: City Winery

 Close out your evening by visiting City Winery’s new location at Pier 57 — the outdoor deck perched over the Hudson River is the ideal venue for a socially distanced glass of locally produced wine.
 If you’re lucky, you might even catch some live music, too.